Al Bithnah Fort: A Trucial State

 In 1939, Mohammed bin Hamad Al Sharqi succeeded as Sheikh of Fujairah.
 He consolidated the Sharqiyin holdings of Fujairah and its surroundings and by 1950, he had won over Dibba to the North, as well as the coastal settlements of Bidayah and Sakamkam and the inland village of Bithnah and the strategically located Bithnah Fort.

 This considerably strengthened his hand when, in 1952, the British (who had staunchly refused recognition of Fujairah's independence over the past 50 years) opened negotiations with Mohammed bin Hamad for oil exploration concessions for British company PCL, Petroleum Concessions Limited.
 The British government granted Mohammed bin Hamad recognition as a Trucial Ruler and he acceded in 1952 as the Ruler of the seventh emirate to be so recognised (Kalba, previously recognised as a Trucial State in 1939, was subsumed back into Sharjah in 1951).

 Collapse

 The Bithnah Fort was allowed to collapse into a ruined state over the course of Mohammed bin Hamad's rule, with both towers falling in.
 Restored in 1974, it was allowed once again to lapse into a state of decay and, by 2006, was in a parlous state.
 It was restored fully in 2008–2012.

-Prior to 2009, the fort was inhabited by a local man from Bitnah, Saed Ali Saed Al Yamahi.
+Prior to 2009, the fort was inhabited by a local man from Bithnah, Saed Ali Saed Al Yamahi.